yhx89757/SchoolProject_ALGOBOWL_F18/README.md

 # This is a school project in CSCI404 algorithm class (18 Fall)
-Students were grouped (3 people in our team) and our team ranked 4th out of 22 teams.
+Students were grouped (3 people in our team) and our team (SHLTeam) ranked 4th out of 23 teams.
 # Tasks:
   Input generator: Lily
   Algobowl main code: Haoxuan (me)